Example: Slack Notifications for New Posts to a Group Email

 Sender → SMTP → Conduit → Webhook endpoint (Slack incoming webhook)

-Whenever someone emails team@mail.yourcompany.com, Conduit receives the message and immediately posts a notification to your chosen Slack channel.
+When somebody emails team@mail.yourcompany.com, Conduit receives the message.
+It then posts a notification to your Slack channel immediately.

 Prerequisites